Table of Contents

 8th January: African National Congress Foundation Day

 South African Native National Congress (SANNC) was founded on 8 January 1912 by John Langalibalele Dube in Bloemfontein.
-The main motive of establishing this was to give voting rights to black and mixed-race Africans.
+The main motive for establishing this was to give voting rights to black and mixed-race Africans.

 9th January: NRI Day or Parvasi Bharatiya Divas